AmanJain2903/ScoreIt.AI/README.md

 - Testing-first approach adopted during module development.
 - All modules were written with their tests designed first to validate specifications.

+**6. Code Quality & Static Analysis**
+- `pylint` is used to ensure code style, design consistency, and complexity control.
+  - CI fails if the overall score is below **9.0/10**.
+- `bandit` is used for static security analysis of Python code.
+  - CI fails if any **high** or **medium** severity vulnerabilities are detected.
+- Both checks are integrated into the CI pipeline and run on every push and pull request.

-**6. Test Achievements**
+**7. Test Achievements**
-- 240 test cases written covering Unit + Integration tests combined.
+- 260 test cases written covering Unit + Integration tests combined.
 - Every new module (Resume Agent, JD Agent, Education Matching, Experience Matching) fully tested.
+- Extraction modules ran through benchmarks for accuracy.

 ---